Discover Enonkishu Conservancy

 Our unique accommodations include the House in the Wild, Olmarei House, and the Mara Nubian Camp, among others, including private homes such as Amani and Jamani House.
 You may choose from the listed itineraries below to book or design your own trip.

-Safari Packages to Enonkishu Conservancy
+Which are the available Safari Packages to Enonkishu Conservancy?

 Holiday safaris to the Enonkishu Conservancy present an opportunity to have a special and exclusive experience of wildlife and nature in the serene northern region of the Mara ecosystem.
 This experience includes the best of game drives, night drives, and walking safaris while staying in eco-friendly facilities such as the House in the Wild.